– lovely little Fiat 500, cult-car from a long-gone era

 – very decent daily driver

-– small areas of rust, chrome partly faded, but in good overall shape
+– small areas of rust, chrome partly faded, but generally in good shape

 – folding roof, an absolute must in these cars